 OKLAHOMA CITY (AP) — Oklahoma is one of 10 states chosen to receive funding aimed at improving career-focused education for students.

-Gov. Mary Fallin announced Wednesday that the state will receive $2 million over three years.
+Gov. Mary Fallin announced Wednesday that the state will receive $2 million over three years for its Oklahoma Works Initiative.
 The grant money comes from JP Morgan Chase & Co. and the Council of Chief State School Officers.

 Fallin says the money will help improve access to education and training for “high-skill, well-paying careers.”